-We take data security very serious in OnePageCRM.
-We have over 11,000 customers relying on us worldwide to keep their data safe and secure.
+We take data security very seriously in OnePageCRM.
+We have thousands of customers relying on us worldwide to keep their data safe and secure.

 The OnePageCRM Development team consists of trusted and experienced developers that continuously evaluate our code and coding practices to recognize and shore up vulnerabilities.

-OnePageCRM also entrust the services of professional 3rd party penetration testing personnel to test the OnePageCRM infrastructure on a regular basis.
+OnePageCRM also entrusts the services of professional 3rd party penetration testing personnel to test the OnePageCRM infrastructure on a regular basis.

-To ensure security is at the highest of standards, we welcome responsible disclosure of any vulnerabilities that you or your security security researchers may find.
-OnePageCRM takes these issues seriously, and recognize the work of the white hat community in responsibly reporting any findings.
+To ensure security is at the highest of standards, we welcome responsible disclosure of any vulnerabilities that you or your security researchers may find.
+OnePageCRM takes these issues seriously and recognizes the work of the white hat community in responsibly reporting any findings.

 We request that if you’re submitting a report, please ensure it contains a detailed description of your findings with clear steps to reproduce the vulnerability.
 This will greatly assist our Development team in identifying and fixing the vulnerability as quickly as possible.